exah/react-styled-base/README.md

 #### Props

 - `as: Component` — React component or DOM element (like `div`, `input`, `span`, ...), default `div`
-- `asTagName: string` - DOM element used when React component passed to `as` prop

 See [`createBase`](#createbase-factory) for more options.